jg00/prac-expressjs/README.md

 express301 - Routes, req, res, Router, headers, etc.

 movieFanSite - Movie API, request module, Server-side rendering.
+In summary we go out to the The Movie Database API tha we consume, pull down the JSON and we render pages, etc.

 ## Technologies